“One of the most important things you can do on this earth is to let people know they are not alone.” - Shannon L. Alder

 - Empathize: Considering the psychological state that each one of us would be going through, we should empathize with each other and enable ourselves, in whatever ways we can.
-A very simple and good start can be asking your teams or clients on how are they doing.
+A very simple and good start can be asking your teams or clients how are they doing.
 These days, “It’s getting very difficult” is the most common response, I hear.
-I make sure to take at least 2 mins to understand and be accepting towards their situation.
+I make sure to take at least 2 mins to understand and be accepting of their situation.

 It’s all within us how to make the experience for us, no matter whatever the situation is.
 This reminds me of the quote by Sadhguru “The nature of life is such that if you allow it to flow, life is a beautiful experience.
 If you hold back, it becomes misery”.